Atlantic Plumbing 2112

-This ten-story rental building, Atlantic Plumbing’s first completed structure, is located at 2112 8th Street on the site formerly occupied by the Atlantic Plumbing Supply Company.
-It is essentially a glass box set within a Cor-Ten steel structural exoskeleton.
-The weathered, rust-colored crossbracing—a familiar industrial form that can be seen along the railroad tracks leading into the nation’s capital—not only gives the building a strong graphic identity, it allows for open, loft-style apartments and provides space to introduce a natural element.
-Integrated planting beds, private garden plots, climbing vines and landscaped terraces soften the building’s industrial character and recall the overgrown warehouses that once occupied the site.
-A site-specific artwork inspired by the infamous “gum wall” at the 9:30 Club, the historic music venue located next door, further ties the building to the history of its neighborhood.
+The new building is essentially a glass box set within a Cor-Ten steel structural exoskeleton.
+The weathered, rust-colored cross-bracing—an industrial form that can be seen along the railroad tracks leading into the nation’s capital—gives the building a strong graphic identity and allows for open, loft-style apartments.
+In addition, it creates space to integrate landscaping: private garden plots, climbing vines, and planted terraces soften the building’s industrial character and recall the overgrown warehouses that once stood on the site.